textpattern/textpattern.github.io/brand/user-docs-guide.md

     </table>
 </div>

-Use Kramdown’s [block element styling](#block-element-styling) syntax on a paragraph to apply the needed selectors, for example:
+Use Kramdown's [block element styling](#block-element-styling) syntax on a paragraph to apply the needed selectors, for example:

 ```
 Success alert.